 vi.
-Substantial business decisions during the reporting year influenced by climate change driven aspects of the strategy.
+Most substantial business decisions influenced by climate change driven aspects of the strategy.
 There are many substantial business decisions that are influenced by our climate change strategy including a) voluntarily adhering to third party green building standards; b) installation of energy efficient equipment throughout our portfolio; and c) implementation of internal awareness practices such as energy and water saving procedures and waste reduction.
-A specific example of a substantial business decision influenced by climate change driven aspects of our strategy includes the implementation of our first solar panel project in 2014.
+A specific example of a substantial business decision influenced by climate change driven aspects of our strategy includes the implementation of our second solar panel project in 2015.
 The decision to implement the solar project was directly influenced by the climate change aspect of the increasing need to utilize alternative forms of energy.